naturalis/brassica-snps/README.md

 # brassica-snps
-Scripts for bulk segregant analysis and genotyping of Brassica (T1000 &amp; Jersey Cale)
+Scripts for bulk segregant analysis and genotyping of Brassica (TO1000 &amp; Jersey Kale)

 ## BSA analysis